MerdinAb/Articles/README.md

 I used T-SQL as Database engine

-In order to run the applciation you must create a database with name ArticlesDb.
+In order to run the application you must create a database with name ArticlesDb.
 After you create the database please run the following script to create the Article table required:

 USE [ArticlesDb]